SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites.md

 ```

 *	**Clone your GitHub repository**.
-This is the repository that will be synchronized with the SAP AI Core environment that you have to prepare for this OpenSAP course.
+This is the repository that will be synchronized with the SAP AI Core environment that you have to create by yourself for this OpenSAP course.
 ```sh
 cd sap_aicore_bootcamp
 git clone YOUR_GITHUB_REPO_URL